Endogenous Product Design: A Linear Demand Approach

+In this paper, we focus on a simple version of the theoretical framework in Amir et al. (2017), with notation from Rodrigues (2025).
+A set of consumers with homogeneous preferences is modeled through a representative consumer (Gorman, 1959).
+The representative consumer's utility function is quasi-linear quadratic, as follows:

+for $\boldsymbol{q}$ the representative consumer's consumption bundle; $\phi$ the representative consumer's price sensitivity, $\boldsymbol{\delta}$ the $N\times 1$ vector of initial marginal product utilities, $M$ the $N\times N$ positive definite Hessian matrix of the representative consumer's utility function, and $\boldsymbol{p}$ the $N\times 1$ price vector. $Y$ refers to the scalar income/wealth of the representative consumer.\\

-Throughout the rest of the paper, we rely additionally on the optimal price, equilibrium quantity, and equilibrium level of profits in two instances: where firms set prices individually, and where a single multi-product monopolist does so.
-For good-level price-setting, the derivations of the FOCS yield the following optimal outcomes:
+Firms set prices in the second stage of a two-stage profit maximisation game.
+The optimal price, equilibrium quantity, and equilibrium level of profits are considered in the same two instances as before: where a set of $N$ single-product firms define prices individually, and where a single multi-product monopolist does so for its $N$ goods.
+For firm-level price-setting, the derivations of the FOCs (unadjusted for corner solutions for simplicity) yield the following equilibrium outcomes: